Two Be-Verbs for Two Kinds of Equals

 Programming languages discovered a parallel distinction much later, and they had to invent vocabulary for it: immutable and mutable.
 Const and let.
 Val and var.
 Final and not-final.
 The split is the same one Spanish has had for centuries: a binding either fixes the meaning of a name forever, or it allows the meaning to change.

 Most mainstream programming languages let you ignore the choice.
 In Python, x = 5 does not tell you whether x is meant to be reassigned.
-The reader has to scan the rest of the function — or read your mind — to find out.
-Even languages that have the distinction (Rust, JavaScript, Kotlin, Scala) require you to spell it out with a separate keyword: let mut, const, val.
-The keyword is a retrofit — bolted on top of the assignment syntax to recover a distinction the language did not have natively.
+The reader has to scan the rest of the function, or read your mind, to find out.
+Even languages that have the distinction, like Rust, JavaScript, Kotlin, Scala, require you to spell it out with a separate keyword: let mut, const, val.
+The keyword is a retrofit, bolted on top of the assignment syntax to recover a distinction the language did not have natively.

 Spanish, again, has had this natively for centuries.
 The verb is the type system.